 Find a provider nearby—and quickly:

 What if your insurance company has a lactation consultant, but they can’t see you for days or the person they send you is a two-hour drive away?
 Call again and ask for a Geographic Gap Exception.
 This is a legitimate tool health insurance companies use to compensate for gaps in their network of contracted healthcare providers.
 You are entitled to ask for your insurer to cover care you get from an out-of-network provider at the in-network rate.

 There are other ways to find insurance-covered lactation care.
 For instance, some pediatrician’s offices (or even your own doctor’s office) may have a lactation consultant on staff who can bill your visit as a preventative service, at no additional cost to you.

 There are some older insurance plans that have managed to skirt around these new regulations, so it’s important to find out whether or not your insurance plan has been “grandfathered” and does not have to cover preventative services.
 If you purchase insurance through your employer, you can ask your HR department or call your plan directly.
 If all of this seems confusing—and it is!—call your insurance company and ask what kinds of preventative services they cover.

 Get additional support:

 If your insurance doesn’t cover lactation consultants, there are still ways to get access to support, such as at your local La Leche League or at a breastfeeding support group.
 These groups are often lead by lactation consultants.
-In fact, we sponsor a weekly breastfeeding group in Greenpoint, Brooklyn.

 The most important thing is to get the support you need to keep you and your baby happy and healthy.
 At boober, not only is there always someone ready to help when you need it, but our Care Connectors can also help you navigate the insurance process to increase your chances of receiving reimbursement.
 Don’t hesitate to reach out to us to find out how to navigate this complex system.
 As we always say, #ifithurtsgethelp!